Global Financial Centre

 Asset Management & Asset Servicing

-Asset Management & Asset Servicing employs around 8,000 people
+Asset Management & Asset Servicing collectively employs around 8,000 people in Edinburgh.

 Scotland's capital is a leading international centre for institutional investment and a 'must visit' for corporate fund raising.
 Edinburgh's fund managers are among the most successful in the world, investing in all markets across all asset classes.